-The Denver city government page has a webpage where you can fill out and submit your form, or print your form to mail.
+The official Denver city government website has a webpage where you can fill out and submit your request form, or print your form to mail your request.

 Accident reports cost $10 each.

-If you have any trouble filling out the form, just contact the Denver Police Department’s records division at 720-913-6755.
+If you have any trouble filling out the form or have any questions, you may reach the Denver Police Department’s records division at (720) 913-6755.

 Why Accident Reports Are Critical

 One thing you will need to do no matter what gets a copy of your Denver accident report.